RPiper93/CV/README.md

 #### Quick Learner

-In a recent Thomas T.S.T test, I acheive:
+In a recent Thomas T.S.T test, I acheived:

 - 99th Percentile in Perceptual Speed and Reasoning
 - 98th Percentile in Number Speed & Accuracy